blakej11/blakej11.github.io/index.md

 ## Projects

-Some generative art projects that I've worked on.
+Some generative art projects that I've made.

 | | |
 |:---:|:---:|